EthenStrine/English/_posts/2018-12-11-Semester Review.md

 16\. metaphor - a figure of speech in which a word or phrase is applied to an object or action to which it is not literally applicable

-example: "“I had fallen through a trapdoor of depression,” said Mark"
+example: "'I had fallen through a trapdoor of depression,' said Mark"

 17\. apostrophe - an exclamatory passage in a speech or poem addressed to a person or thing